seqeralabs/wave-showcase/example4/README.md

 ### Summary

-This example shows how to use the Conda packages defined a in Nextflow pipeline via the `conda` directive to assemble the corresponding containers on-demand and provision for the pipeline execution.
+This example shows how to use the Conda packages defined in Nextflow pipeline via the `conda` directive to assemble the corresponding containers on-demand and provision for the pipeline execution.